-About the Next Generation Program (Next Gen)
+About the Next Generation Program (Next Gen) and Its Legacy

-The programs’ interdisciplinary nature have yielded innovative centers and institutes.
+The programs’ interdisciplinary nature yielded innovative centers and institutes.
 Together, 2CI and Next Gen have brought scholars and researchers in the top of their fields to Georgia State.
 In collaboration with existing Georgia State faculty, they been instrumental in the formation of exciting, impactful research centers and institutes, including the Institute for Biomedical Sciences, the Transcultural Violence and Extremism initiative, the Center for Research into Interpersonal Violence, the Legal Analytics Lab, and more.
 2CI and Next Gen faculty have also continued to bolster centers which existed prior to their arrival, including the Center for Law, Health and Society, and the Neuroscience Institute.

 Differences between Next Gen and the Next Generation of Faculty Initiative